Jul 14, 2021

 Increase the uptake of Water and Nutrients- Helps plant roots absorb nutrients, aiding in root growth that allows the plant to mine for nutrients and moisture in deeper, hard to reach areas within the soil.

-After much research, we learned that this insect (called a “scale”) was originally found in Richardson, Texas in 2004 and has slowly been spreading through neighboring states, including Oklahoma and Arkansas.
+After much research, we learned that CMBS is actually an insect.
+This insect (called a “scale”) was originally found in Richardson, Texas in 2004 and has slowly been spreading through neighboring states, including Oklahoma and Arkansas.
 It was found in Oklahoma County in 2015.
 Irish Green found and reported the first case of Crape Myrtle Bark Scale in Cleveland County August 2016 (confirmed by Plant Disease and Insect Diagnostic Laboratory at Oklahoma State University).

 One of the first signs of this insect is black sooty mold on the bark and leaves.
 Bark and leaves may feel sticky to the touch as a byproduct of where the scale is feeding.
 The "white spots" look similar to felt and are usually located in the branch crotch or pruning wounds; but can be found anywhere on bush/tree.